 Getting onto the property ladder has always been one of the safest and best ways of securing long-term wealth.
-Buying real estate overseas gives you another level of security and diversification.
-By purchasing another property overseas, you have added safety should the U.S. market crash.
+Buying cheap real estate overseas gives you another level of security and diversification.

-Cheap prices don’t always mean value for money.
-In the United States for example, if you find a price that looks too good to be true, it will be.
+Cheap real estate prices don’t always mean value for money.
+In the United States for example, if you find a price that looks too good to be true, it probably is.

 Not everywhere is as expensive as the States though.
-In the countries below, real estate is still exceptionally cheap by U.S. standards.
-Still, it’s not always a wise idea to try and save money by buying a below-market-price house overseas.
+In the countries below, real estate is exceptionally cheap by U.S. standards.
+Still, it’s not always a wise idea to try to save money by buying a below-market-price house abroad.

-As an extra benefit some of these countries are fast-growing real estate markets meaning a move now could turn out to be a great investment.
+As an extra benefit, a number of these countries are fast-growing real estate markets meaning a move now could turn out to be a profitable investment.

-Take the island of Sardinia.
-The mayor of Ollolai is offering 200 homes with prices starting at 1 euro (US$1.17).
-The reason for this enticing deal is that the young people have left the town in search of work, and without an influx of new people, the village will die.
+Take the island of Sicily.
+Here, many old villages have adopted a new incentive to attract foreign investment.
+You can find homes in historic countryside towns for prices as little as 1 euro.
+The reason for this enticing deal is that young people have left the town in search of work, and without an influx of new workers, the village will die.

 A glance at the fine print shows buyers must restore the homes to the tune of at least US$25,000.
-This investment must be within three years and the houses cannot be sold within five years.
+This investment must take place within three years and the houses cannot be sold within five years.
+The regulations vary from town to town.
 These are unquestionably renovation projects—the homes will need work before you can live in them.
-But for traditional Italian countryside homes set in the rolling hills of Sardinia, the price is right.
+But for traditional Italian countryside homes set in the rolling hills of Sicily, the price is right.

 The next region in Italy for cheap real estate is Abruzzo.
-Situated to the east of Rome across to the Adriatic, Abruzzo is one of the wildest and last undiscovered places in Italy.
-Boasting hills, mountains, and ancient towns, it’s unlike anywhere else in Italy.
+Situated to the east of Rome along the Adriatic, Abruzzo is one of the wildest and last undiscovered places in Italy.
+Boasting hills, mountains, and ancient towns, it’s unlike anywhere else in the country.
 Of course, everything you would expect from Italy is present: delicious food and wine, hot summers, and architecture.
-But Abruzzo also has other charms.
-Snowcapped mountains where you can ski in the winter for example.
-In Abruzzo the towns and way of life have a timeless quality and seem a million miles from the major cities.
+But Abruzzo also has other charms, like snowcapped mountains where you can ski in the winter .
+In Abruzzo, the towns and way of life have a timeless quality and seem a million miles from the major cities.

-If you are looking to live the quiet life in a remote village, you can find houses for under US$50,000.
-If you prefer a small town then the likes of Teramo and Chieti have properties at around the US$50,000 mark.
-The popular stone buildings in this region keep the house cool in the summer and have open fireplaces to keep things cozy in the winter.
+If you are looking to live the quiet life in a remote village, you can buy houses for under US$50,000.
+If you prefer a small town, the likes of Teramo and Chieti have properties around the US$50,000 mark.
+The popular stone buildings in this region keep the houses cool in the summer and have open fireplaces to keep things cozy in the winter.

 Living in Italy requires learning the language.
 Unlike many of the countries we cover, English is not widely spoken.
-Italian people are generally welcoming to foreigners, but if you can’t speak the language you could find yourself a bit isolated.
+Italians are generally welcoming to foreigners, but if you can’t speak the language, you could find yourself a bit isolated.
 Plenty of expats live in Italy, but the nature of countryside living makes it unlikely you will find many expats close by.

 More on real estate in Italy…

-Ecuador is a country that has slipped under the radar in terms of expat locations.
-Generally ignored by expats, Ecuador offers you the chance of authentic life in a country that has remained largely unaffected by globalization.
+Although recent years have brought it some mainstream awareness, Ecuador is a country that has slipped under the radar in terms of expat locations.
+Ecuador offers you the chance of authentic life in a country that has remained largely unaffected by globalization.

 Ecuador has a range of climates.
-It’s most famous for its mountain living, but Ecuador also boasts excellent beaches and towns close to sea level too.
-If you are a fan of the coast, Ecuador has a lot of undeveloped beachfront real estate.
+It’s most famous for its mountain living, but also boasts excellent beaches and towns close to sea level, too.
+If you’re a fan of the coast, Ecuador has a lot of undeveloped beachfront real estate.

 Salinas is an established seaside town.
-Located in the far west of Ecuador, it’s one of the main vacation destinations in Ecuador.
-If you are looking for a property to rent out part of the year, Salinas is a very attractive option.
+Located in the far west of the country, it’s one of the main vacation destinations in Ecuador.
+If you’re looking for a property to rent out for part of the year, Salinas is an attractive option.
 It’s one of the more developed locations in Ecuador with plenty of shops and amenities.

-Perfect for snowbirds, winter temperatures in Salinas are usually over 25°F and days in the 30s are not uncommon.
-The best weather is from November through to April while the rest of the year is usually cooler and dry but quite often cloudy.
+Perfect for snowbirds, winter temperatures in Salinas are usually over 77°F and days with temperatures of 86°F and higher are common.
+The best weather is from November to April while the rest of the year is usually cooler and dry but quite often cloudy.

-Conveniently, Salinas has its own airport with flights to both Quito, and Ecuador’s international airport, Guayaquil.
+Conveniently, Salinas has its own airport with flights to international airports in Quito and Guayaquil.

-Lots of expats call Cuenca home, and you won’t find it hard to meet up with the English-speaking community.
-The town retains a lot of its authentic charm, but the number of expats can make integration into local communities hard.
+Lots of expats call Cuenca home, and you won’t find it hard to encounter the English-speaking community.
+The town retains its authentic charm, but the number of expats can make integration into local communities hard.

-While the cost of living in Cuenca is low, the real estate is the real bargain.
-In the premier (expat-heavy) locations prices are higher, but you can be assured of selling quickly should you need.
+The cost of living in Cuenca is low, and real estate is a bargain.
+In the premier (expat-heavy) locations, prices are higher, but the pool of potential buyers is bigger, should you ever sell your property..
 If you’re happy to venture away from the traditional expat areas, you’ll find some incredible bargains.
-In these lower-volume regions you’ll find the property harder to sell in future though.
+In these lower-volume regions, though, you’ll find property harder to sell in future.

 Loja is your chance to live in the real Ecuador.
-Perched high in the Andes, Loja is seldom visited by tourists and very few expats choose to lay their hat here.
-Temperatures are around 73 to 75°F year-round, so you won’t have to spend money on heating or air conditioning.
+Perched high in the Andes, Loja is seldom visited by tourists and few expats choose to hang their hat here.
+Temperatures are around 73°F to 75°F year-round, so you won’t have to spend money on heating or air conditioning.

-The property market in Loja is still very cheap.
-A four-bedroom house in an exclusive area of Loja is likely to set you back around US$115,000.
+The property market in Loja is still cheap.
+A four-bedroom house in an exclusive area is likely to set you back around US$115,000.

-The downtown area is full of traditional buildings and stalls, and the backdrop of the Andes is of course a huge selling point.
+The downtown area is full of traditional buildings and stalls, and the backdrop of the Andes is a huge selling point.
 The altitude is 6,750 feet; you can leave your windows open to enjoy the fresh mountain air without worrying about bugs.
-Living in Loja, you’ll need to learn the language to integrate into the local way of life.
+Living in Loja, you’ll need to learn Spanish to integrate into the local way of life.

-The climate in Loja is ideal for farming, particularly citrus fruits.
+The climate is ideal for farming, particularly citrus fruits.
 Land is inexpensive and anybody looking to pursue gardening or hobby farming will enjoy Loja.

 More on real estate in Ecuador…

-If you like the idea of life on a tropical island, but are put off by the price tag, then the Brazilian island of Itamaracá is for you.
+If you like the idea of life on a tropical island but are put off by the price tag, the Brazilian island of Itamaracá is for you.
 It has soft, sandy beaches and clear turquoise waters, sheltered by the reef that lies offshore.

-Itamaracá is situated about an hours’ drive away from the nearest airport—a drive that takes you through jungle and mangrove swamps.
+Itamaracá is situated about an hour’s drive from the nearest airport—a drive that takes you through jungle and mangrove swamps.
 This gives the island a pleasingly remote and faraway feel… as if the cares of the modern world are unable to pass through the thick forestation.

 Beachfront condos are available from US$50,000 with properties further inland even cheaper.
 The beachfront properties offer the chance for a decent rental return.
-Although you can find all the basics for day-to-day living here, you are a long way from shopping malls and many of the other trappings of city life.
-This means if you need your culture fix or like to spend time shopping, a long-term stay is not advisable.
+Although you can find all the basics for day-to-day living here, you are a long way from shopping malls and many other trappings of city life.
+If you need your culture fix or like to spend time shopping, a long-term stay is not ideal for you.

 Another city in Brazil where you can pick up US$50,000 beachfront real estate is Vila Velha, otherwise known as Little Rio.
-Situated to the north of Rio de Janeiro, Via Velha is a beach town surrounded by the tropical forests and green-topped mountains.
+Situated to the north of Rio de Janeiro, Vila Velha is a beach town surrounded by tropical forests and green-topped mountains.

-Easily accessible from Rio, it takes just one hour by plane, with 7 to 12 flights daily.
-Via Velha is not only cheaper than Rio, it’s safer and has much less traffic.
-Via Velha is a town for relaxing on the beach and enjoying the outdoors.
+Easily accessible from Rio, the trip takes just one hour by plane, with 7 to 12 flights daily.
+Vila Velha is not only cheaper than Rio, it’s safer and has much less traffic.
+Vila Velha is a town for relaxing on the beach and enjoying the outdoors.
 If you need culture though, Vitória is close by.

-Via Velha is a great option for snowbirds: The winters are warm and you have the option of generating rental income throughout the year.
-Via Velha was being heavily developed until an economic crash left a lot of properties unsold.
-This has left a lot of bargain properties although a quick resale may not be possible.
+Vila Velha is great for snowbirds.
+The winters are warm and you have the option of generating rental income throughout the year.
+Vila Velha was being heavily developed until an economic crash left a lot of properties unsold.
+This has left plenty of bargain properties, although a quick resale may not be possible.

 More on real estate in Brazil…